Pontiac Safari: 1987–1989

 For 1987, Pontiac retired the Parisienne sedan from its model range, with the Parisienne Wagon rebranded as the Pontiac Safari, marking the first use of the name since 1981.
 While used as a stand-alone nameplate for its full-size B-body station wagon, the change marked the introduction of Pontiac Sunbird Safari and Pontiac 6000 Safari wagons.

 As full-size station wagons were declining in demand relative to minivans in the late 1980s, the Pontiac Safari faced internal divisional competition by the higher-volume Chevrolet Caprice Estate and the premium-content Oldsmobile Custom Cruiser and Buick (Electra) Estate.
 While the Safari nameplate had become a part of the Pontiac model range for nearly three decades, in 1985, GMC had introduced the GMC Safari mid-size van.
 For the first time, GM marketed two distinct vehicles in North America with the same model nameplate in two different divisions (sometimes in the same dealer network).

-Pontiac discontinued the Safari station wagon after the 1989, becoming the first GM division to end use of the B-body chassis.
+Pontiac discontinued the Safari station wagon after the 1989 model year, becoming the first GM division to end use of the B-body chassis.
 For 1990, the division entered the minivan segment for first time, marketing the Pontiac Trans Sport.
 The Safari nameplate remained in use by Pontiac through 1991, ending with the mid-size 6000 Safari (another model range replaced by the Trans Sport).

 The GMC Safari ended production after 2005; as of current production, this remains the final use of the nameplate by General Motors.